berenslab/MorphoPy/paper/paper.md

 ![Neural reconstructions are represented as direct acylic graphs with node and edge attributes.\label{fig:attributes}](./figures/Fig1_attributes_small.png)

 `MorphoPy` builds on the functionality of the networkx package [@hagberg:2008] and represents each neuron as a directed acylic tree graph with node and edge attributes \autoref{fig:attributes}.
-ADD SPECIFICATION?
-The package supports to read in files in the common
-[swc-format](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html), offers functions to compute various feature representations and provides 2D plotting routines for data exploration (\autoref{fig:plot}).
+The package supports to read in files in the common [swc-format](http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html), offers functions to compute various feature representations and provides 2D plotting routines for data exploration (\autoref{fig:plot}).
 ```python